Create a Killer Resume and Cover Letter

 1. Summarize Your Skills and Objectives

-Review your list and identify the most relevant items for the job you’re applying to.
-Resumes that concentrate on specific job requirements have a higher chance of securing an interview.
+Review your list and identify the most relevant items for the job you’re applying for.
+Resumes concentrating on specific job requirements are more likely to secure an interview.
 This presents a valuable opportunity for you to envision your future in a particular career and comprehend the essential skills it demands.

 Your objectives should state some past accomplishments and the accomplishments you want to achieve for the job you are applying for.
 Objectives can show employers that you know what you want for your future and are familiar with their company and industry.